 As educators and trainers, she continues, she and her husband strive to inspire those who come to them to learn, something she feels they’ve done throughout their careers.
 “When someone walks into our facility and says, ‘I didn’t expect anything less,’ that means we’ve done our job and have lit a spark in someone.”

-Bob credits his drive for producing above and beyond what’s expected starting back in his childhood.
+Bob credits his drive for producing above and beyond the expectations starting back in his childhood.
 “My father was a big influence in my life.
 He was very strict and expected perfection in everything I did.
 If I was 1/8 inch off, it was not acceptable.
 As a young man, I didn’t understand (why he was so driven) but I have nothing but respect for him now,” he says.

 After a stint in college, Bob ended up at Disney World where perfection was the norm.
 “If something wasn’t done to their standards, it would get ripped out and redone,” he says.
 That mentality, he adds, was etched into his psyche and continues in his endeavors today.